madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ##Bios

 Machine had an old BIOS version BDCN31WW.
 Lenovo already offers a newer version BDCN71WW.
 There is no BIOS update provided for DOS, so I could not use FreeDOS (and I already removed Windows :).
-I used [WinToUsb](http://www.easyuefi.com/wintousb/) to create a *Windows To Go* USB (Win10 64bit, MBR, VHD) and used that to update the BIOS.
+I used [WinToUsb](http://www.easyuefi.com/wintousb/) to create a *Windows To Go* USB (Win10 64bit, MBR, VHD, 64GB) and used that to update the BIOS.
 After the BIOS update, Bluetooth was not working:

 ```
 [   19.677613] Bluetooth: hci0 sending Intel patch command (0xfc8e) failed (-110)